 \section{Background}

 Recent work has proposed architectural and objective modifications to improve VLM performance on long captions and on compositional tasks.
-While CLIP~\cite{radford2021learning} offers strong general-purpose representations, its short effective context window and weak compositional abilities expose clear limitations for complex captions~\cite{zhang2024long,kamath2023s,yamada2022lemons}.
-In response, recent efforts have introduced new training objectives \cite{yuksekgonul2022and, patel2024tripletclip} and improved data quality \cite{doveh2023dense, abbas2023semdedup} to boost performance.
+CLIP~\cite{radford2021learning} offers strong general-purpose representations, but its short effective context window and weak compositional abilities expose clear limitations for complex captions~\cite{zhang2024long,kamath2023s,yamada2022lemons}.
+Recent efforts have introduced new training objectives \cite{yuksekgonul2022and, patel2024tripletclip} and improved data quality \cite{doveh2023dense, abbas2023semdedup} to boost performance.